decarbonization/gfx/Info/Core-Language.md

 ##Strings

-String literals are enclosed in double quotes, like `"hello world"`.
-The following escape sequences are available:
+String literals are either enclosed in double quotes – like `"hello world"` – or if they don't contain spaces may be prefixed by a colon – like `:test`.
+The following escape sequences are available in double quoted strings:

 * `\a`
 * `\b`